PICTURE HEAVY: I totally forgot to post this until today. The turkey was thawed and cooked more than a month ago.

 1. Breasts (boned out)

-– one of the breast and the two tenderloins were cut into 11 cutlets
+– one of the breasts and the two tenderloins were cut into 11 cutlets

 – the second breast was seasoned with salt and pepper, drizzled with olive oil and roasted